Leslla2026/Leslla2026.github.io/hidden_book_abstracts.md

 The purpose of this study was thus to explore the relationships between these concepts by supporting pre-service ESOL teachers to adopt an inclusive and socially-just stance to their instruction via tranlanguaging by embracing the cultural and linguistic assets of this student population.
 A multimodule unit concerning the theory and practice of translanguaging was integrated into a Teaching English to Speakers of Other Languages (TESOL) methodology course offered at a postsecondary institution located in the southeastern United States.
 The unit consisted of a series of class activities, readings, and discussions related to the theory and practice of translanguaging for the purposes of not only acquainting these future educators with the fundamental tenets of the approach but also familiarizing them with a variety of strategies and techniques for capitalizing on these students’ linguistic backgrounds in their instruction.
 Twenty-three elementary education teacher candidates enrolled in a Methods of Teaching ESOL in the spring semester of 2026 agreed to participate and were consented to participate in the study.
 Data for the study were collected via a pre- and post-course questionnaire which included statements about their beliefs on bilingualism (Garrity et al., 2016); participants’ responses on the questionnaires were subsequently analyzed using descriptive statistics.
 A preliminary analysis of findings suggest that the unit contributed substantially to their understandings of translanguaging along with their awareness of the importance of creating an inclusive classroom environment.
 More specifically, results from the study demonstrate that the pre-service teachers were substantially more inclined to not only view these students’ multilingualism as an asset/strength but also to adopt a heteroglossic stance towards these learners’ culturally and linguistically diverse backgrounds and view monolingualism as a form of linguistic discrimination.

 REFERENCES?

-### Belma Haznedar, Boğaziçi University and Elifcan Öztekin, University of Granada.
-### _Exploring Teacher Candidates’ Attitudes Toward Multilingualism in the Turkish Context_
-Multilingualism, linguistic diversity, and cultural diversity have received significant attention in recent years, particularly in educational contexts due to increased mobility and the growing numbers of migrant students with diverse needs in classrooms worldwide (e.g. Cenoz & Gorter, 2015; Dockrell et al, 2022; Phipps, 2019).
-While much recent empirical work has addressed teachers’ beliefs regarding multilingualism and multiculturalism (Abacioglu et al., 2022; Knudsen et al., 2021), critics often emphasize the challenges teachers are face with, particularly with regard to their preparedness to meet the needs of students (Dotzel et al., 2021).
-Due to large migration flows to and from the country, the linguistic make-up of Turkey has been changing over last 15 years.
-Following the open door policy which took effect in the early 2010s, Turkey has become a host country for millions of refugees and migrants from various countries such as Syria, Afghanistan, Ukraine.
-The aim of this study is to explore teacher candidates’ attitudes towards multilingualism in a context where they lack systematic training to meet the needs of migrant and multilingual/multicultural learners.
-A questionnaire study based on an adapted version of the Multilingual Classroom Questionnaire devised by the European Literacy Network (Dockrell et al., 2022) was conducted to identify how attitudes of teacher candidates developed towards multilingualism and teaching bi/multilingual migrant learners.
-The questionnaire was responded by 90 teacher candidates attending a state university in Istanbul, majoring in Physics, Chemistry, Mathematics, Computer Technologies, and Language Teaching during spring term of 2025.
-Adopting a quantitative approach, our study utilized questionnaire data to explore the teacher candidates’ attitude towards the use of first and/or second language in classrooms, their views on multilingualism and literacy instruction based on their practicum teaching experiences at various levels.
-The teacher candidates most frequently reported four to six months of observation and micro teaching experience in their practicum schools.
-The preliminary findings reveal that the participants express highly positive opinions about multilingual policies in education and beneficial effect of bilingualism in literacy instruction.
-However, this positive stance was clearly reduced about the use of first language in classroom although they still agreed that the first language can support teaching a second language through awareness of similarities and differences between languages.
-The results highlight that the participants more clearly value representing multilingualism as a supporting quality in education and literacy, and they are more positive about using the first language in second language teaching to enhance linguistic awareness.
-However, they demonstrate greater hesitation regarding the recognition and visibility of the first language in classroom instruction involving migrant learners, an issue that warrants in-depth examination given the increasingly diverse nature of contemporary classrooms.

-References
-Abacioglu, C. S., Fischer, A. H., & Volman, M. (2022).
-Professional development in multicultural education: What can we learn from the Australian context?
-Teaching and Teacher Education, 114, 103701.
-Cenoz, J. & Gorter, D. (2015).
-Towards a holistic approach in the study of multilingual education.
-In Cenoz, J. & Gorter, D. (Eds.), Multilingual education: Between language learning and translanguaging (pp.1-15).
-Cambridge Univeristy Press.
-Dockrell, J. E., et al., (2022).
-Teaching and learning in a multilingual Europe: findings from a cross-European study.
-European Journal of Psychology of Education, 37, 293–320.
-Dotzel, S., Bonefeld, M., & Karst, K. (2021).
-The impact of linguistic diversity on students’ reading comprehension using different diversity measures and its’ differential effects depending on students’ migration background.
-International Journal of Educational Research, 109, 101796.
-Knudsen, H. B. S., Donau, P. S., L. Mifsud, C., Papadopoulos, T. C., & Dockrell, J. E. (2021).
-Multilingual classrooms-Danish teachers' practices, beliefs and attitudes.
-Scandinavian Journal of Educational Research, 65(5), 767–782.
-Phipps, A. (2019).
-Decolonising multilingualism: Struggles to decreate.
-Multilingual Matters.